hps1795/Molecular_Properties_Prediction/README.md

 <img src="Image/molecules.png" width="100%" height="100%">

 ## Overview
 This notebook contains the steps of solving the molecular properties prediction involving the molecular structural data.
 The project aims to create a model that can accurately predict the target variable, the scalar coupling constant.
 Since this is a prediction on the continuous quantity output, the problem is defined as the regression problem.
 Then, the metrics are set as R-squared score, root mean squared error, and mean absolute error to evaluate the regression model: goal is to enhance the R2 score while maintaining the low error values.
-After performing multiple modeling, the Kera Neural Network is selected as the best model.
+After performing multiple modeling, the Keras Neural Network is selected as the best model.

 ***